 - Complications include shock, failure of multiple organs, lack of circulation to the extremities, and death.
 Patients may also develop or present with meningitis.

 - Meningococcemia is treated with intravenous antibiotics.

-- Case fatality rates are as high as 19% in industrialized countries.
-Early treatment reduces the risk of complications and death.
+- Early treatment reduces the risk of complications and death.

-- A vaccine is available to help prevent four of the five most common serogroups that cause meningococcemia.
+- Most disease is caused by four types (serogroups) of N. meningitidis.
+A vaccine is available to help prevent four of the five serogroups.
 The vaccine is recommended at 11 years of age, with a booster dose at 16 years of age.

-- People who travel to areas where outbreaks are occurring should be vaccinated before travel.
+- Vaccination is also recommended for people at high risk of getting the infection, including those with a missing spleen or a specific type of defect in their immune system.
+People who travel to areas where outbreaks are occurring should be vaccinated before travel.

 - People who have had close contact with an infected patient (for example, a household member with face-to-face contact, a child's playmate, etc.) should receive antibiotics to reduce the risk of disease.
 These "prophylactic" antibiotics should be started as soon as possible but certainly within two weeks of exposure.

 Viewers share their comments